arup-group/azure-devops-tasks/README.md

 # OasysRelease Task for Azure Devops Pipelines

-There are two version available:
+There are three version available:

 - `InstallerCreatorv1`
   - Currently used for GSA and AdSec.